 Menopause (when a woman stops having periods and is no longer able to get pregnant naturally, according to the NHS) affects women in different ways, but there are said to be around 34 symptoms.
-Aside from the common side effects such as hot flushes and changes in mood, do you know what they are?
+Some of the most common and well known side effects include hot flushes and changes in mood, but do you know what the others are?
 And how can you alleviate them?

-Dr Shree Datta, gynaecologist for intimate wellbeing brand INTIMINA, spoke to HELLO! about what women can expect when they go through 'The Change' as it's sometimes known.
+Dr Shree Datta, gynaecologist for intimate wellbeing brand INTIMINA, spoke to HELLO! about what menopause symptoms women can expect when they go through 'The Change' as it's sometimes known.
 Take note.

 What are the first symptoms of menopause?

-"The menopause is a natural process which is essentially when a woman stops having periods for over a year, so can no longer get pregnant naturally.
+"The menopause is a natural process which is essentially when a woman stops having periods for over a year," says Dr Shree Datta.
+"So can no longer get pregnant naturally.
 It usually happens between the ages of 45 and 55, with the average age in the UK being 51.